 - TFT array process involves fabricating a large number of thin film transistors on the backplane glass substrate.
 The number of transistors corresponds to the number of pixels on the screen.
 The process is similar to the process for manufacturing semiconductor chips, except that transistors are fabricated on large glass substrates instead of silicon wafers.
-Unlike in the semiconductor industry, however, the number of transistors per glass substrate is not a primary driver of the manufacturing costs for TFT-LCDs.
-Once the TFT array process on glass substrates is completed, the substrates are cut into panel-sized pieces; - Color filter process involves fabricating a large number of color regions on the frontplane glass substrate that will overlay the TFT array prior to the cell process.
+Unlike in the semiconductor industry, however, the number of transistors per glass substrate is not a primary driver of the manufacturing costs for TFT-LCDs; - Color filter process involves fabricating a large number of color regions on the frontplane glass substrate that will overlay the TFT array prior to the cell process.
 The colored dots of red, green and blue combine to form various colors.
-The process is similar to the TFT array process but involves depositing colored dyes instead of transistors;

-- Cell process involves joining together the backplane glass substrate that is arrayed with transistors and the frontplane glass substrate that is patterned with a color filter.
+The process is similar to the TFT array process but involves depositing colored pigments instead of transistors; - Cell process involves joining together the backplane glass substrate that is arrayed with transistors and the frontplane glass substrate that is patterned with a color filter.
 The space between the two glass substrates is filled with liquid crystal materials.
-The resulting panel is called a cell; and - Module assembly process involves connecting additional components, such as driver integrated circuits and backlight units, to the cell.
+The resulting adjoined substrate is called a cell; and - Module assembly process involves connecting additional components, such as driver integrated circuits and backlight units, to the cell.